Meet the Team

 My personal background has instilled in me a deep sense of purpose.
 Growing up as the daughter of a single, hardworking mother in a low-income circumstance, I have witnessed firsthand the challenges many families endure, including domestic abuse.
 Now, as a recipient of a full-ride scholarship at Soka University of America, where I am pursuing a major in Liberal Arts with a concentration in Life Sciences, I am working towards my dream of supporting vulnerable women and children facing circumstances similar to my own.
 While at Perinatal RISE, I aspire to use the skills and knowledge I gain to live a contributive life as a physician-scientist (MD-PhD), focusing my PhD in Public Health.

 Fun Fact!
-I am an artist, I have a blog, and I am currently studying abroad in Seville, Spain!
+I am an artist, I have a blog, and I studied abroad in Seville, Spain!

 • Daelyn Peña